A New Paradigm For The Mall REIT Sector

-Within the past week or so there have been two interesting announcements within the Mall REIT sector.
+Within the past week or so, there have been two interesting announcements within the Mall REIT sector.

 The maximum cash consideration will be $7.4B and the deal works out to a 21% premium to GGP's share price prior to the first stories of Brookfield's interest hitting the papers last week.